-[Coronavirus] Lockdown: EU officials lobbied by WhatsApp and Skype
+[Coronavirus] Lockdown: EU officials lobbied via WhatsApp and Skype

 "We see no evidence of ... clients looking to take advantage of operating in the shadows," Cambre's Parker said.

-It was important for EU institutions and industry to tackle the pandemic hand-in-hand, others noted.
+It was important for EU institutions and industry to tackle the pandemic hand-in-hand, several lobbyists noted.

 "This crisis is first and foremost about health and wellbeing, jobs and livelihoods," Gurpreet Brar, the general manager in Brussels of Edelman, a US lobbying firm, said.